spencerwooo/F00L/README.md

 conda deactivate
 ```

-**Most of the valuable and more useful code** is in folders named in the `*_foolbox` pattern.
+**Most of the valuable and more useful code** is inside the folder `adversarial_attack`.

 **Most pre-trained weights** have been uploaded to Google Drive for you to use right away.
-Dig into the Jupyter Notebooks for more info.
+Dig into the folders' README for more info.

 If you see a Jupyter Notebook and a Python Script which share the same name, **always use the notebook!**